-Start the conservation in your community about mental health by:
+Start the conservation in your community about mental well-being by:

-- Sharing social media messages, infographics, articles, and resources on social media. - Liking and sharing posts from the Show-Me Strong Farm Families Facebook page. - Creating a watch party on Facebook or hosting a live screening of a video on mental health and wellbeing. - Visiting the Missouri Department of Mental Health website and sharing rural mental health resources. - Printing Show-Me Strong Farm Families Coping with Stress on the Farm resources to share with farmers, ranchers, farmworkers, and community members. - Coordinating with MU Extension specialists to schedule/host a MU Extension program on rural mental health and well-being.
-See Pages - Providing information and refer individuals to the Coping with Stress on the Farm telehealth counseling by a professional who understands agriculture. - Referring farm families and agricultural communities to the Missouri Department of Agriculture AgriStress Helpline for Missourians. - Distributing resources and messages from the Missouri 988 Toolkit and The Missouri Governor's Challenge Team to Prevent Suicide.

-^{}The last few years have been difficult for farm and ranch families.
+- Sharing social media messages, infographics, articles, and resources on social media. - Liking and sharing posts from the Show-Me Strong Farm Families Facebook page. - Creating a watch party on Facebook or hosting a live screening of a video on mental well-being. - Visiting the Missouri Department of Mental Health website and sharing rural mental health resources. - Visiting Show-Me Strong Farm Families online and print mental well-being, stress, anxiety, depression, and prevention of suicide resources to share with all community members. - Visiting the Missouri Department of Agriculture AgriStress Helpline for Missourians website and sharing those resources and referring farm families and agricultural communities to use them. - Coordinating with MU Extension specialists to schedule/host a MU Extension program on mental well-being. - Providing information and referring individuals to Show-Me Strong Farm Families to request telehealth counseling by a licensed counselor who understands agriculture. - Distributing resources and messages from the Missouri 988 Toolkit and The Missouri Governor's Challenge Team to Prevent Suicide. - The last few years have been difficult for farm and ranch families.
 Many are experiencing financial and emotional stress as a result.
-To assist farm families during these stressful times, the "Farm and Ranch Family Stress and Depression: A Checklist and Guide for Making Referrals" guide sheet can be helpful.
+To assist farm families during these stressful times, the Farm and Ranch Family Stress and Depression: A Checklist and Guide for Making Referrals publication can be helpful.